merakleee/BUILD-IT-API-FETCHING/README.md

 ### Fetch Wrappers & Custom Implementations

-Wrappers Exist because raww fetch leads to Repeated headers and error checksin addition to inconsistent parsing.
+Wrappers exist because raw fetch leads to repeated headers and error checks, in addition to inconsistent parsing.
 A wrapper is your own function around fetch or axios.

 #### Wrapper Example
 ```js